slhck/ffmpeg-normalize/README.md

 - `-c:a AUDIO_CODEC, --audio-codec AUDIO_CODEC`: Audio codec to use for output files.

-    See 'ffmpeg -encoders' for a list.
+    See `ffmpeg -encoders` for a list.

     Will use PCM audio with input stream bit depth by default.